LastPass Review: Quick Expert Summary

 LastPass Ease of Use and Setup

 Installing and setting up LastPass is very simple.
-To create a LastPass account, you need to enter an email address and select a master password that is at least 12 characters long, and has at least 1 number, 1 lowercase letter, and 1 uppercase letter.
+To create a LastPass account, you need to enter an email address and select a master password that is at least 12 characters long, and has at least 1 number, 1 lowercase letter, 1 uppercase letter, and 1 special character or symbol.
 The final requirement for creating a master password is that it can’t be the same as your email address.

-LastPass provides a short explanation of what a strong master password is, advises you to create a password that ‘tells a story unique to you’, and gives an example of a strong master password (Fidoate!my2woolsox).
+LastPass provides a short explanation of what makes a strong master password.
+It advises you to create a totally random password like ‘r50$K28vaIFiYxaY.
+I was provided with a link to LastPass’s in-browser password generator, so this was super easy.
 While I like that LastPass has several requirements for creating a good master password, I was a bit surprised that I could create my account using LastPass’s example password!

 Next, I was prompted to install the browser extension.
 The browser extension installation was quick and easy — taking just one click.

 When I installed the browser extension, I was immediately taken to the web vault.
-You can also download desktop apps for Windows (from the Microsoft Store) and Mac, but I found it much more convenient to use the web vault.
+You can also download a desktop app for Windows from the Microsoft Store, but I found it much more convenient to use the web vault.
 Plus, when you use the web vault, you can access all of your passwords from any computer.

 On opening the web vault for the first time, LastPass offers some guidance — it shows you how to save a password, asks you to try out auto-fill, and provides a brief tour of the vault, which explains what most of LastPass’s features do.

 I really like that LastPass includes a quick tutorial on how to use its features — this is very useful for non-technical users.
-However, I don’t like that LastPass doesn’t offer to import passwords during installation.
+However, I don’t like that LastPass doesn’t recommend that you import passwords after you’ve finished setting up your account.
 Still, there are two simple ways to import passwords to LastPass’s vault: you can import your existing passwords from the dashboard or you can use the browser extension.

-LastPass supports importing data from many major password managers — including 1Password, Dashlane, RoboForm, Keeper, and many others.
+LastPass supports importing data from many major password managers — including 1Password, Dashlane, and a handful of others.
 You can also import passwords from Google Chrome.
 However, importing passwords to LastPass isn’t as streamlined as I’d like it to be.
 For instance, after I chose to import my passwords from Google Chrome, LastPass provided me with instructions on how to export my passwords from Chrome.
 Once I exported the passwords, I had to upload the file to LastPass.
 While this isn’t difficult, I much prefer competitors like Keeper which provide one-click password import.

 Other than that, I found using LastPass to be very easy.
 I really appreciate that LastPass provides in-app instructions on how to save passwords, use the auto-fill function, and access all of the other features in the vault.
 Advanced users will like that LastPass offers a ton of features, and I’m pretty confident that even non-tech-savvy users will find LastPass simple to use.